 Polysilicon is an essential raw material in the production of our solar power products.
 We currently produce 6,000 metric tons of polysilicon internally, but it is not sufficient to meet our total demand.
-The market price of polysilicon rose from \$13 to \$23 during the course of 2013.
-If prices continue to rise, we will incur higher costs relating to the external purchase of polysilicon, which may adversely affect our overall profitability.
+In 2015, the market price of polysilicon declined from \$21 per kilogram to \$14 per kilogram.
+If prices rise in the future, we will incur higher costs relating to the external purchase of polysilicon, which may adversely affect our overall profitability.
 On the contrary, if the actual prices of polysilicon and our finished products are less favorable than our forecast, we may be exposed to inventory write-downs on a net realizable value basis, which may have an adverse effect on our results of operations.
 In addition, we have entered into long-term polysilicon purchase agreements with international suppliers.
 In the past, the long-term polysilicon purchase agreements we entered into with international suppliers did not provide for price adjustments in the event of fluctuations in the market price of polysilicon.
 In 2012, we renegotiated with these suppliers for each purchase order during the year ended December 31, 2012 and successfully changed the terms to be close to the market price.
 If we are unable to make similar arrangements in the future, we may incur higher raw material costs than market prices or our competitors who are not bound by long-term supply contracts for fixed prices, which in turn could have a material adverse effect on our competitiveness, results of operations and financial condition.
-Furthermore, in light of the volatility of polysilicon prices and changes in supply and demand of solar power products, our suppliers and customers may become involved in negotiations or disputes with us regarding terms and conditions of the agreements or arrangements with them, including the quantity and price of the products to be delivered under existing agreements or arrangements.
+Furthermore, in light of the volatility of polysilicon prices and changes in supply and demand for solar power products, our suppliers and customers may become involved in negotiations or disputes with us regarding terms and conditions of the agreements or arrangements with them, including the quantity and price of the products to be delivered under existing agreements or arrangements.
 Any negotiation or litigation arising out of these disputes could distract management from the day-to-day operation of our business, subject us to potentially significant legal expenses, result in the forfeiture of our deposits under long-term polysilicon contracts and interrupt the sourcing of our polysilicon or the sales of our solar power products, which could materially and adversely affect our business and results of operations.